emilythestrangee/myDFIR_SOC/Day 27 - Investigate RDP Brute Force Attack.md

 ### 6. Integrating with Ticketing System

-**Steps to configure Elastic instance to push alerts to osTicket so we can automatically generate a ticket on osTicket for each alert generated:**
+**Steps to configure Elastic instance to push alerts to osTicket so we can automatically generate a ticket on osTicket for each alert generated (same as day 26):**

 - **Configure Alert Routing:**